ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 key (e.g., a vendor key) which is matched against the Verifier's trust anchor store, which is part of the layer 0 reference state depicted above.

+# Conditionally Endorsed Values

+Some claims in endorsements might be conditional.
+A claim is conditional if it only applies if actual state matches reference values, according to some matching policy.

+Endorsers should not use conditionally endorsed values based on immutable values of actual state in Evidence (such as an immutable serial number for example).
+An Endorser can, however, use conditionally endorsed values based on mutable values.
+For example an Endorser for a given CPU might provide additional information about what the CPU supports based on current firmware configuration state.

+Policies around matching actual state in Evidence against reference states are normally expressed in Appraisal Policy for Evidence.
+Similarly, reference states are normally expressed in the Reference Values conceptual message.
+Such policies allow a Verifier and Relying Parties to make their decisions about trustworthiness of an Attester.

+The use of conditionally endorsed values, however, is different in that a matching policy is not about trustworthiness (and hence not "appraisal" per se) but rather about whether an Endorser's claim is applicable or not, and thus usable as input to trustworthiness appraisal or not.

+As such the matching policy for conditionally endorsed values must be up to the Endorser not the Appraisal Policy Provider.
+Thus, an Endorsement format that supports conditionally endorsed values would probably include some minimal matching policy (e.g., exact match against a singleton reference value).
+This unfortunately complicates design as a Verifier may need multiple parsers for matching policies.

 # Endorsement Format Considerations

 This section discusses considerations around formats for Endorsements.